Ashley Graham Shows Natural Beauty With New Swimsuit Pics And No Makeup Outing

 However, Ashley also explained how she handles negative feelings as she works to give herself positive affirmations each day.

-“I wake up sometimes and I think “I’m the fattest woman alive.”
+“I wake up sometimes and I think ‘I’m the fattest woman alive.’
 But it’s really about how you handle it when you wake up.
 I look in the mirror and I have my affirmations.
 And mine are simple.”

 Ashley also addressed the fact it seems the modeling industry and world in general is more accepting of plus-size models as she continues her body acceptance work.